hkleen/KiBot/docs/source/configuration/outputs/IBoMOptions.rst

 -  ``checkboxes`` :index:`: <pair: output - ibom - options; checkboxes>` [:ref:`string <string>`] (default: ``'Sourced,Placed'``) Comma separated list of checkbox columns.
 -  ``dark_mode`` :index:`: <pair: output - ibom - options; dark_mode>` [:ref:`boolean <boolean>`] (default: ``false``) Default to dark mode.
 -  ``dnf_filter`` :index:`: <pair: output - ibom - options; dnf_filter>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``'_null'``) Name of the filter to mark components as not fitted.
-   A short-cut to use for simple cases where a variant is an overkill.
+   A short-cut to use for simple cases where a variant is an overkill. |br|
    Avoid using it in conjunction with IBoM native filtering options.

 -  ``dnp_field`` :index:`: <pair: output - ibom - options; dnp_field>` [:ref:`string <string>`] (default: ``''``) Name of the extra field that indicates do not populate status.
-   Components with this field not empty will be blacklisted.
+   Components with this field not empty will be blacklisted. |br|
    IBoM option, avoid using in conjunction with KiBot variants/filters.
 -  ``extra_data_file`` :index:`: <pair: output - ibom - options; extra_data_file>` [:ref:`string <string>`] (default: ``''``) Path to netlist or xml file.
 You can use '%F.xml' to avoid specifying the project name.
    Leave it blank for most uses, data will be extracted from the PCB.